onap/doc/docs/release/index.rst

 Download and Use
 ++++++++++++++++

-* Source Code in Gerrit https://gerrit.onap.org
+* ONAP Source Code is available through Gerrit at https://gerrit.onap.org or Git at https://git.onap.org/ .

-* Artifacts in Nexus / Docker Hub
+* ONAP is packaged within Docker and can be dowloaded from Docker Hub at https://hub.docker.com/r/onap .

-* Platform :ref:`Demo <demo-installing-running-onap>`.
+* To Install Amsterdam ONAP refer to :ref:`Setting Up ONAP <demo-installing-running-onap>`.